 A very restricted budget combined with a clear and detailed statement of requirements may be more suitable to a higher price weighting.
 However, it is meaningless to simply allocate, for example 60% to price and 40% to quality.
 The authority should consider running some dummy scores through its model to ensure that the 60/40 (or other ratio) will deliver an appropriate result (see Use of a scoring model to evaluate the financial element).

 Where the level of service to be delivered is key to the public body, such as many consultancy services, it is likely that quality would have the higher weighting.

 In some circumstances, it might also be appropriate to have a specific weighting for legal considerations.
-However, unless the competitive dialogue procedure (www.practicallaw.com/0-385-1375) is used, the public authority can determine the contract terms at the outset and refuse to negotiate them with individual bidders.
+However, unless the competitive dialogue procedure ( www.practicallaw.com/0-385-1375) or other negotiated procedure is used, the public authority can determine the contract terms at the outset and refuse to negotiate them with individual bidders.
 Where the authority is contracting on its standard terms, it should ensure they are reasonable.
 Where amendments to the terms are permitted, the contracting authority must determine how these are to be evaluated, and any impact of the suggested change on the other criteria, for example cost, must also be considered.

 Delivery date and delivery period and period of completion.

 The examples given tend to suggest goods contracts.
 However, other criteria may be used, for example, for a services contract: